tomarrell/lbadd/README.md

 LBADD aims to be replicate these in a single project.
 LBADD doesn't aim to be nearly as performant as SQLite nor rqlite, and hopefully trades this instead for slightly more clarity and simplicity.

+## Contributing
+Contributors are more than welcome and much appreciated.
+Please feel free to open a PR to improve anything you don't like, or would like to add.
+No PR is too small!

 ## License
 This project is licensed under the MIT license.